puttyman/streamarrfs/README.md

  - Simply retry playing the video until it works.
  - Use a feed source that returns movies with 100+ Seeds. e.g. YTS
  - Check CPU usage and see if your server is powerful enough.
+ - Plex indexing - wait for 1-2mins streamarrfs will stop the torrent after no activity.

 ##### ERROR - Please check that the file exists and the necessary drive is mounted.

 Plex will not see the files from streamarrfs if it has been restarted.
 Plex should always be started after streamarrfs has successfully been mounted.
 Restarting plex should fix the issue.

+See [example](examples/plex/docker-compose.yml) to start plex as a docker image and depends on streamarrfs.

 ## Troubleshooting